slyjeff/JurassicParkWebService/JurassicParkWebService/ReadMe.txt

 if the database layer is well seperated, it is better not to use unit tests for automation, as they have extenral dependencies.
 Additionally, Usually in C# I'd use NHibernate or another ORM rather than ADO.

+On create, power status is not passed in- I am intentionall setting it to active.
+Without it being specified in the requeirements, I made a judgement called, but I wanted to note that this intentional (that is, passing in a value will be ignored).

 Things to Add:
+*Exception catching/error handling
 *Versioning on database objects for concurrecy *Authorization/Authentication
 *Logging